matthias-bs/BresserWeatherSensorLW/README.md

 #### begin()

 `appLayer.begin()` is called in [BresserWeatherSensorLW.ino: setup()](blob/main/BresserWeatherSensorLW.ino) shortly after getting the RTC time.
 It can be used for any initialization which cannot be done in the constructor.
-A typical use case would be initialization of sensors, which need a certain time to 'warm up' or aquire data.
+A typical use case would be initialization of sensors which need a certain time to 'warm up' or acquire data.
 Other devices should be started at the latest possible stage to save energy.

 ```
 /*!